samvelisoyan/ansible-elasticsearch/README.md

 ------------

-This role automatically can install JAVA (java-11-openjdk) By default, the systemd services is managed servicetools through(requires servicetools role dependency) You(with good rights) can use 'users' role as a dependency, when it is required to create user accounts used by application (like 'elasticsearch' user)
+This role automatically can install JAVA (java-11-openjdk) You(with good rights) can use 'users' role as a dependency, when it is required to create user accounts used by application (like 'elasticsearch' user)